Search

 When you first start a new job or role at your company, your defined contribution plan represents a powerful opportunity.
 You can choose a dollar amount or a set percentage—anywhere from 1% to 10% or more—to subtract from your paycheck and contribute toward your defined contribution plan.
 You won't see those funds for years, so saving in this way may mean you never miss the money in the first place.
 The "pay yourself first" method is a chance to practice good stewardship of your resources without having to make the conscious decision to save each month.

-Of course, if you do have a major change in circumstances, you can always reduce that automatic contribution by working with your HR department or plan administrator.
+Of course, if you do have a major change in circumstances, you always can reduce that automatic contribution by working with your HR department or plan administrator.
 You're not locked in forever.
 With busy lives full of decisions, many of us value the opportunity to make a wise choice like this one time and reap the benefits for years to come.

 Woman working from home using laptop computer while reading text message on mobile phone